Hexrays/sxsw2016-deutsch-presentation/presentation/notes.md

 This is part of an image of the Hubble Ultra Deep Field Every point of light is a galaxy filled with billions of stars

+Some nerd stuff:
+1 light year is nearly 6 trillion miles
+Speed of light is approx ‎671 million mph

 It takes 8 minutes for light to travel from the Sun to the earth

 It takes 100,000 years for light to travel across the Milky Way Galaxy.

-1 light year is nearly 6 trillion miles

-Speed of light is approx ‎671 million mph

 The JWST will see back in time to the very first galaxies that were born after the big bang over 13.5 billion years into the past